abhinavDuravasul/smart-expense-tracker/README.md

 5. Automated Monthly Report (Optional Feature)
 A scheduled job runs on the 1st of every month.

-It:

-Aggregates the total expenses for the previous month
+It:Aggregates the total expenses for the previous month

 Sends a summary to the user (could be email or just logs for now)